This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 - Horner’s syndrome, eyelid drooping

 The symptoms of Klumpke’s palsy may be a little different for each child.
 Some experience severe disabilities while for others the symptoms are milder.
-In mild cases the condition typically resolve with physical therapy in three to six months.
+In mild cases, the condition typically resolves with physical therapy in three to six months.

 For more severe cases of nerve damage, surgery may be required.
-A child with serious nerve injuries may never fully recovery.
+A child with serious nerve injuries may never fully recover.
 They may end up with a permanent disability, including paralysis in the affected arm.

 Causes of Klumpke’s Palsy

 In infants, sometimes birth complications can cause a nerve injury resulting in palsy.
 In some cases, these may be genuine accidents, but a doctor or other health professional can also make a mistake or fail to take actions during pregnancy or delivery that lead directly to the damage:

 - Using too much force in delivering the baby